georgepestell/hide-js/README.md

-# Hide (JavaScript)
+# Hide (TypeScript)

-A port of the Processing (Java) game [github.com/georgepestell/hide](https://github.com/georgepestell/hide) into JavaScript using p5.js.
+A port of the Processing (Java) game [github.com/georgepestell/hide](https://github.com/georgepestell/hide) into TypeScript using p5.js.

 # Setup